 Entry into the program

 During their junior year, students contact a faculty member whose research interests mesh with their own (descriptions of Clark BCMB program faculty research interests are available on the web).
-With the consent of the faculty member, the student then applies to the program by completing their Part 1 application no later than April 1 of the junior year.
-If the student is accepted and enrolls in the program, they must complete Part 2 of the B.A./M.A. application by Oct.
-15 of their senior year.
-During the senior year, the student must take at least one credit of directed research (or honors research) each semester.
-The program is open only to Clark BCMB majors.
+With the consent of the faculty member, the student should then apply to the program.

 Program of study

 All courses required for the BA must be completed by the end of the senior year.
 At any stage of their BA degree or during the fifth year, two 200- or 300-level courses (not including research) that are in addition to those required by the major (or any minor) must be completed.
 During the fifth year the student is enrolled in eight 300-level courses, typically fulfilled by some advanced courses in BCMB but with at least six course credits in research.
 All courses must be completed with at least a B- grade.

 During the senior year, the summer following it, and the entire fifth year, the student will pursue a research project.
 Research must begin no later than the fall semester of the senior year and the undergraduate and graduate research projects must be with the same faculty member.
 At the beginning of their fifth year, students must select an advisory committee of three faculty members of the BCMB program or, if the primary mentor is at the University of Massachusetts Medical School, two Clark faculty and the off-campus mentor.
 Students prepare a written thesis based on their original research, which must be defended during an oral presentation.
 The defense normally occurs during the late spring or early summer at the end of the fifth year.